-To the Shareholders of CIR S.p.A.
+To the Shareholders of COFIDE S.p.A.,

-During the year ended 31 December 2012 we performed the surveillance activities required of us by law and by the articles of association, according to the Principles of Conduct for Statutory Auditors recommended by the National Council of Business Consultants and Accountants and the guidelines of the Code of Conduct issued by the Corporate Governance Committee of Borsa Italiana S.p.A.
-In preparing this report, we took into account of the above and of the recommendations made by Consob in its Communique no. 1025564 of 6 April 2001 and subsequent updates.
+During the year ended 31 December 2012 we performed the surveillance activities required of us by law, according to the Principles of Conduct for Statutory Auditors recommended by the National Council of Business Consultants and Accountants and the guidelines of the Code of Conduct issued by the Corporate Governance Committee of Borsa Italiana S.p.A.
+In preparing this report, we took account of the above and of the recommendations made by Consob on the matter.